akka/alpakka-kafka/docs/src/main/paradox/producer.md

 ## Producing messages

-Sinks and flows accept implementations of `ProducerMessage.Envelope` (@scaladoc[API](akka.kafka.ProducerMessage$$Envelope)) as input.
+Sinks and flows accept implementations of @scaladoc[ProducerMessage.Envelope](akka.kafka.ProducerMessage$$Envelope) as input.
 They contain an extra field to pass through data, the so called `passThrough`.
-Its value is passed through the flow and becomes available in the `ProducerMessage.Results`'s `passThrough()`.
-It can for example hold a `ConsumerMessage.CommittableOffset` or `ConsumerMessage.CommittableOffsetBatch` (from a `Consumer.committableSource`) that can be committed after publishing to Kafka.
+Its value is passed through the flow and becomes available in the @scaladoc[ProducerMessage.Results](akka.kafka.ProducerMessage$$Results)' `passThrough()`.
+It can for example hold a @scaldoc[ConsumerMessage.CommittableOffset](akka.kafka.ConsumerMessage$$CommittableOffset) or @scaldoc[ConsumerMessage.CommittableOffsetBatch](akka.kafka.ConsumerMessage$$CommittableOffsetBatch) (from a @apidoc[Consumer.committableSource](Consumer$)) that can be committed after publishing to Kafka.

 ### Produce a single message to Kafka

-To create one message to a Kafka topic, use the `ProducerMessage.Message` type as in
+To create one message to a Kafka topic, use the @scaladoc[ProducerMessage.Message](akka.kafka.ProducerMessage$$Message) type as in

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ProducerExample.scala) { #singleMessage }